Sue Dodge

-Sue Ellen Chenault Dodge is an American singer of southern gospel music who has performed in 18 countries.
+Sue Dodge is an American singer of southern gospel music who has performed in 18 countries.

 Early years

-Sue Ellen Chenault Dodge was born in Little Rock, Arkansas.
+Sue Dodge was born Sue Ellen Chenault in Little Rock, Arkansas.
 She was the only daughter and the youngest of three children.
 Her father worked for Alcoa, and her mother was a stay-at-home mom.
 Her parents encouraged her interest in music, and she sang a solo on television at age 5.
-She became a Christian when she was in the fifth grade, and she sang and played piano at a church of which her brother was pastor.
-When she was 16 she sang daily with The Miller Trio on television station KATV in Little Rock.
+She became a Christian when she was in the fifth grade, and she sang and played piano at a church where her brother was pastor.
+When she was 16, she sang daily with The Miller Trio on television station KATV in Little Rock.

 in 1968, Dodge won the Miss Benton beauty pageant and the Miss Congeniality title in the Miss Arkansas competition.

 Career

 Dodge began her career in southern gospel music in 1969 when, at age 19, she joined The Downings.
 After 18 months with that group, she began singing with the Speer Family.
 During Dodge's early days with the Speers, she lived with them and considered them family.
-Years later, she said, "Brock Speer was like a daddy to me."
+Years later, she said: "Brock Speer was like a daddy to me."
 While she sang with the Speers, she was named Female Vocalist of the Year four times in Dove Award competition.
 She also was inducted into the Gospel Music Hall of Fame as a member of the Speer Family.

 After her marriage in 1974, Dodge left the Speers to be with her evangelist husband.
 She sang backup vocals at Rainbow Sound Studios in Dallas, Texas, and did occasional concerts.
 She also was a member of the Gospel Music Association's board of directors.